-system snapshots, cloning of instances, and full vm backups while the instance is operating.

 IPv4 and IPv6 Support

 CAF services are operationally intended to be available over IPv4 end to end.

 IPv6 support is available in certain portions of CAF infrastructure, but is not operationally available end to end and is not yet a required element.